brocg/f23-csci622-project/README.md

 ## How to Interact With the Dashboard
 - Open the dashboard here: https://brocg.github.io/athlete-performance-dashboard (login with @ndus.edu creds)

-- Click on a day on the calendar.
+- **Click on a day on the calendar**.
 It will highlight the selected day, and display the corresponding metrics for heart rate training zone and sleep.
 The tooltip on the day shows workout notes.

 > ![Dashboard Demo Day Selection](/SupplementaryInfo/screenshots/dashboard-demo-day-selection.gif)